-- 1. Terms and conditions of retirement are specified in The Denver Post-Denver Newspaper Guild (Excluding Newsroom) Employees' Pension Plan ("Post-Guild Non-Newsroom Pension Plan"), a copy of which is available in the Human Resources Department. - (a) Post-Guild Non-Newsroom Pension Plan benefits formula: - The monthly benefit will be equal to the greater of (a) \$45 per year of service per month, or (b) 1.65% times Average Final Monthly Compensation up to \$1,500, plus 1% times Average Final Monthly Compensation over \$1,500, the sum not to exceed \$60 per year of service per month, multiplied by the number of the employee's years of Credited Service. - "Compensation" and early retirement rules are defined in the Pension Plan Document and Summary Plan Description, available in the Human Resources Department. - 2.
-The Employer and the Union agreed that, effective January 1, 2008, the DNA-Guild Employees' Pension Plan will be frozen, as follows: - (a) No Participant will accrue any Credited Future Service (as defined by the Plan) for Benefit Service purposes under the Plan for service performed on or after January 1, 2008. - (b) Effective January 1, 2008, no new employees will become eligible to become Plan Participants. - 3.
+- 1. Terms and conditions of retirement are specified in The Denver Post-Denver Newspaper Guild (Excluding Newsroom) Employees' Pension Plan ("Post-Guild Non-Newsroom Pension Plan"), a copy of which is available in the Human Resources Department. - (a) Post-Guild Non-Newsroom Pension Plan benefits formula: - The monthly benefit will be equal to the greater of (a) \$45 per year of service per month, or (b) 1.65% times Average Final Monthly Compensation up to \$1,500, plus 1% times Average Final Monthly Compensation over \$1,500, the sum not to exceed \$60 per year of service per month, multiplied by the number of the employee's years of Credited Service.
+"Compensation" and early retirement rules are defined in the Pension Plan Document and Summary Plan Description, available in the Human Resources Department. - 2.
+The Employer and the Union agreed that, effective January 1, 2008, the DNA-Guild Employees' Pension Plan will be frozen, as follows:

+- (a) No Participant will accrue any Credited Future Service (as defined by the Plan) for Benefit Service purposes under the Plan for service performed on or after January 1, 2008. - (b) Effective January 1, 2008, no new employees will become eligible to become Plan Participants. - 3.
 The Employer will continue to contribute future amounts, if necessary, to maintain funding of the Plan as required by federal law and regulations based on actuarial recommendations. - 4.
 The Union will continue to negotiate monthly benefit amounts with the Employer in subsequent collective bargaining agreements.
 Future benefit increases will not be precluded by the freeze of the Plan as provided in Section 2 and may be negotiated depending on funding and mutual agreement by the Employer. - 5.
-In addition to the Post-Guild Non-Newsroom Pension Plan, the Employer will make contributions to The Newspaper Guild International Pension Plan ("Guild International Plan") for all full-time Guild-covered employees. - (a) The Employer will contribute the following to the Guild International Plan effective January 1, 2011: - (1) For full-time employees who earn less than \$960 per week as of January 1, 2011 -- \$44.15 per week,

-- (2) For full-time employees earning between \$960 and \$1,059 per week as of January 1, 2011 -- \$48.50 per week, - (3) For full-time employees earning between \$1,060 and \$1,199 per week as of January 1, 2011 -- \$53.05 per week, and - (4) For full-time employees earning \$1,200 per week or more as of January 1, 2011 \$57.70 per week.
+In addition to the Post-Guild Non-Newsroom Pension Plan, the Employer will make contributions to The Newspaper Guild International Pension Plan ("Guild International Plan") for all full-time Guild-covered employees. - (a) The Employer will contribute the following to the Guild International Plan: - (1) For full-time employees who earn less than \$960 per week -- \$48.24 per week, - (2) For full-time employees earning between \$960 and \$1,059 per week -- \$53.00 per week. - (3) For full-time employees earning between \$1,060 and \$1,199 per week -- \$57.97 per week, and - (4) For full-time employees earning \$1,200 per week or more \$63.05 per week. - (b) Part-time employees will be eligible to become Participants in the Guild International Plan, and contributions for them will be made after it is determined they have worked a minimum of one thousand (1,000) hours in a calendar year.
+After they have become eligible to be Participants, contributions will be made annually in subsequent years.
+The contribution will be pro-rated based on hours worked, and the rate of contribution will be based on the rate in effect at the time for full-time employees.
+No contributions will be made for part-time employees who have not yet worked one thousand (1,000) hours in a year. - 6.
+By mutual agreement between the Employer and a retired past employee, the past employee may be re-employed at no more than sixty (60) hours per month.
+The employee shall be notified that employment after retirement may delay the commencement of benefits from The Newspaper Guild International Pension Plan and working sixty (60) or more hours per month may cause monthly benefits from The Denver Post Denver Newspaper Guild (Excluding Newsroom) Pension Plan or its successor plan to cease until such employment is ended.